Home » Blogs » Stock Market 1O1 » Flag Patterns: How to Identify and Trade Them in the Stock Market

 5. A sign that prices are back to moving like they did before the pause.

-flag chart pattern
+5 flag pattern elements

 However, it’s crucial to remember flag patterns are only a part of technical analysis.
 Combine other tools to ensure a holistic approach to stock trading.